opengauss-mirror/docs/content/en/docs/Developerguide/revoke.md

         [ CASCADE | RESTRICT ];
     ```

--   Revoke the specified CMK permission.
+-   Revoke the permission on a specified CMK.

     ```
     REVOKE [ GRANT OPTION FOR ]